 Soil-gas is the vapor phase substance that exists within the pore spaces of soil grains underground.
 In scenarios where liquid phase toxins are dumped into the ground, chemicals migrate into the soil to great depths.
 Consequently, the liquid phase contamination can change phases, into vapors.
 And as a result, the vapor phase contamination can migrate even farther.
-The true danger about vapor phase migration is its ability to creep through building foundations and microscopic pathways in concrete walls.
+The true danger of vapor phase migration is its ability to creep through building foundations and microscopic pathways in concrete walls.

 For example, a restaurant existing above a former landfill gas contamination site can be infiltrated with methane, along with other VOCs.
-And the exposure to such vapors and carcinogens pose a health and combustion risk to the occupants inside.
+And exposure to such vapors and carcinogens poses a health and combustion risk to the occupants inside.
 For this reason, landfill methane gas testing monitors are required to ensure the health and safety of residents around dumping sites.

 What is Landfill Gas

 Landfill gas is primarily the result of the natural degradation and decomposition processes of organic matter at a dumping site.
 Methane is the largest substance by volume at most facilities.
 However, based on variable disposal contents, other hazardous chemicals appear within landfill gas as well.
 For instance, poor housekeeping and disposal management tactics at facilities prior to the 1990s have resulted in the irresponsible dumping of toxic waste, amongst other organic materials.
-And the material disposed of at a site, is a direct reflection of the chemical content of the soil and groundwater contamination plume.
+And the material disposed of at a site is a direct reflection of the chemical content of the soil and groundwater contamination plume.

 Health & Safety

 Carcinogen health risks tend to base on long-term exposure rates.
-However, they are still material to the health, safety, and well being of people.
+However, they are still material to the health, safety, and well-being of people.
 Similarly, combustion hazardous exist by the over-concentration of this flammable gas indoors.
 Any ignition source inside a room with methane gas above the “Lower Explosive Limit” or “LEL” can result in an explosion.
 These catastrophes have happened before.
 Thus, awareness and implementation of soil gas testing and mitigation is a requirement in jurisdictions across the nation.